lcec-unb/fhdFoam/README.md

 `git clone https://github.com/rafaelgabler/fhdFoam.git`

-Then, you must compile the solvers of the project.
+Then, you must compile the project's solvers.
 For this purpose you should enter inside the openfoam bash and in the main folder of the project type:

 ` ./install.sh`